Building a Community Around Your Business

 3. Seek Collaborations With a Related Community or Cause

-Why start from scratch when you can synergise and collaborate?
+Why start from scratch when you can synergize and collaborate?
 Do your research to find if there are opportunities to partner up which would boost your launch plan.